SiavashNamiranian/Weather-Dashboard_Ch6/README.md

 ## Usage

-This Website can provide current as well as five day forecast on any selected city, which then maintains that data for easier recall of data by users (unfortunately the recall part is not working yet)
+This Website can provide current as well as five day forecast on any selected city, which then maintains that data for easier recall of data by users
 ## Credits

 N/A